MelbourneSpaceProgram/ACRUX-2_ADCS/README.md

 Please note:
-Before merging repositories, Maxwell Jones (mwajones), Yang Goh (Neva-Y) and vertije were the main contributers to /ACRUX-2_ADCS_DETUMBLE-main, /ADCS_BdotAlgo-main, and /ADCS_test_ESP-main
+Before merging repositories on 27/08/2024, Maxwell Jones (mwajones), Yang Goh (Neva-Y) and vertije were the main contributers to /ACRUX-2_ADCS_DETUMBLE-main, /ADCS_BdotAlgo-main, and /ADCS_test_ESP-main.